 “She’s trying to make the issue whether there should be forfeiture at all.
 But the issue is whether you want to forfeit assets from poor people who haven't done anything – and if that money should then be dumped into a slush fund,” he said.
 “It's a giant conflict and it’s almost unavoidable that you’re going to have people who are motivated and biased to take things they shouldn’t be taking, and will be rewarded for doing so.
 It’s the only area where law enforcement gets to keep what they kill.
 It’s almost unavoidable that you’re going to dicey expenditures.”

 “The bottom line is: it all happened on her watch,” he emphasized.
 “This is what she did.”

-If successful, the class-action suit Geiger is involved in may very well change the way the city handles asset forfeiture.
-Tellingly, the plaintiffs are not seeking damages or compensation for their life-changing encounters with the city’s forfeiture machine.
-For Geiger, a law-abiding family man, the damage has already been done.
-But he worries about his children running into police.
+If successful, the class-action suit Geiger is involved in could very well change the way the Philadelphia handles asset forfeiture and, tellingly, the plaintiffs are not seeking damages or compensation for their life-changing encounters with the city’s forfeiture machine.
+For Geiger, a law-abiding family man, the damage has already been done - he just wants the system to change.
+He worries about his children running into police.

 “My daughter is starting to drive,” he says.
 “I don’t want her to get pulled over and get harassed by cops, or have them take stuff from her just because they can.”